Introduction to Bulk Data

 What is bulk communications data used for?

-Fast, secure access to bulk communications data is essential to MI5 in pursuing our investigations.
-It has played a part in every major counter-terrorism operation over the last decade.
-It's a fundamental investigative tool that the agencies use on a daily basis, enabling us to identify and investigate potential threats in complex and fast-moving investigations.
+Fast, secure access to bulk communications data is essential to our investigations and has played a part in every major counter-terrorism operation over the last decade.
+It's a fundamental investigative tool that the UK’s intelligence agencies use on a daily basis, enabling us to identify and investigate potential threats in complex and fast-moving investigations.

 What is the legal framework governing use of bulk communications data?

-Bulk communications data is acquired under Part 6 of the Investigatory Powers Act 2016.
-Under Part 6, MI5 may apply for a bulk acquisition warrant where it is necessary and proportionate to acquire the data in the interests of national security, for the purpose of preventing or detecting serious crime, or in the interests of the economic well-being of the United Kingdom so far as those interests are also relevant to the interests of national security.
+Bulk communications data is acquired under the Investigatory Powers Act.
+MI5 may apply for a bulk acquisition warrant where it is necessary and proportionate to acquire the data in support of our statutory functions.
 The warrant must include specified operational purposes for which the examination of the bulk communications data obtained under the warrant is or may be necessary.

 A warrant will only be considered necessary in the interests of the economic well-being of the United Kingdom if the communications data to be obtained relates to the acts or intentions of persons outside the British Islands.